List of Documents to Carry When Riding a Bike

 Mandatory Documents to carry While Riding a Bike

 Before you start riding your bike, you must have to carry certain documents at all times.
 According to Motor Vehicle Act, 1988 you should have bike documents with you while riding your bike.
-So, you can say that bike documents are required for legal purpose as well as for identifying the vehicle when riding on public roads.
+So, you can say that bike documents are required for legal purposes as well as for identifying the vehicle when riding on public roads.
 Mentioned below is the list of mandatory documents to ride while riding a two-wheeler on the roads of India: